Skip to main content

 tip

-The below instructions describe how to manually create a budget.
+The below instructions describe how to manually create a budget in the UI.
 You can also upload a CSV file to create a budget.
 See the section below for details.

 1. From the top navigation, click Financial Planning.